ideal-guy/Langchain_MarketIntel-Navigator/README.md

 # MarketIntel Navigator | LangChain

-MarketIntel Navigator is a user-friendly MarketIntel Navigator designed for effortless information retrieval.
+MarketIntel Navigator is a user-friendly News_Research_Tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.

 ## Features